-Prerequisite(s): A grade of "C" or higher in MATH 135 or KCC Placement Test recommendation of MATH 140.
+Prerequisite(s): A grade of "C" or higher in MATH 135 or qualification for MATH 140.
 Comment: A scientific calculator is required for MATH 140.

 MATH 140 studies trigonometric functions, analytic geometry, polar coordinates, vectors, and related topics.
 This course is the second part of the precalculus sequence.